SalesforceRama/node-whatsapi/README.md

 For usage read the [wiki](https://github.com/hidespb/node-whatsapi/wiki/Documentation).

 We are working on bringing WAUTH-2 support, there will be big changes and the code will be refactored.
-New documentation will come as weel.
+New documentation will come as well.
 Stay tuned!

 ## Credits
 - [hidespb](https://github.com/hidespb)